fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 #### Workflow

 ![multi-purpose-voucher](media/multi-purpose-voucher.png)

+A customer at Club Med charges his bracelet with 100 €, which is used within the club area as a money substitute.
+Multiple consumptions are made using different POS systems.
+Each POS system uses its own different POS receipt IDs, and 'cbArea' is changing as well.
+At check-out, the customer is getting paid out the remaining credit on the bracelet.

 In this example, we are using the payitem option for managing the multi-purpose voucher transactions.
 A negative amount of 'ftPayItemCase' `0x444500000000000D` gets converted to a multi-purpose voucher purchase. 'ftPayItemCaseData' is being used to add the additional information of the use of the "NFC-bracelet NR.
 321".
 In this case, the bracelet can be used as identifier across multiple involved POS systems.